https://www.deakin.edu.au/__data/assets/image/0007/757951/27741_Bachelor-of-Software-Engineering-Honours_hero.jpg

 Want to be at the forefront of robotics, computing and smart technologies?

-Rapid advancement in sensing hardware, computers and smart devices has created a growing demand for software engineers who can develop complex software systems for the modern world.
-From Mars rovers to smart homes and cities, robotic surgery and precision agriculture, software engineers combine software systems and embedded hardware to create solutions for the future that fill a vital role in the development of smart and innovative technologies.
+The rapid advancement in sensing hardware, computers and smart devices has created a growing demand for software engineers who can develop complex software systems that meet the need for smart and innovative technologies.
+From Mars rovers to smart homes and cities, robotic surgery and precision agriculture, software engineers combine software systems and embedded hardware to create solutions fthat benefit society.
 Deakin’s Bachelor of Software Engineering (Honours) prepares you to take advantage of this demand.
 You will develop specialised skills in robotics, cyber-physical systems and the Internet-of-Things (IoT), all while getting hands-on with the latest software engineering tools that allow you to push beyond the limitations of traditional technologies.

 Your ideas and creativity will flourish in our state-of-the-art facilities.
-You will have a range of devices, robotics and drones on hand in our RIoT Lab.
 You will work alongside hardware designers and app developers to drive the development of computing solutions that interact with people, environments and other technologies.

 Read More